Information for businesses on cosmetics

 The requirements for a microbiologically and hygienically flawless product are constantly increasing.
 This book has been written from a microbiological and hygienic perspective and is intended to provide practitioners in companies, such as plant managers, developers and those responsible for quality assurance and testing, as well as experts from other disciplines, with procedural instructions and practical advice on the implementation of industrial hygiene.
 All important aspects of industrial hygiene are summarised here, providing a good overview of the current state of knowledge in the field.

-The ingredients shall be indicated using the common ingredient name according to the glossary published in the Official Journal of the EU: Commission Implementing Decision (EU) 2022/677 of 31 March 2022.
-If no common ingredient name is available, a name from a generally accepted nomenclature shall be used.
+The ingredients must be listed using their common names as set out in the glossary published in the Official Journal of the EU: Commission Implementing Decision (EU) 2025/1175 of 16 June 2025.
+If no common ingredient name is available, a name from a generally recognised nomenclature must be used.

-The ingredients are listed using the International Nomenclature for Cosmetic Ingredients (INCI).
-However, CosIng does not represent a positive list of cosmetic ingredients, but is merely a collection of ingredients named by the industry.
+The ingredients are listed using the International Nomenclature of Cosmetic Ingredients (INCI).
+However, CosIng does not constitute a positive list of cosmetic ingredients, but is merely a collection of ingredients that have been notified by the industry.

 The symbol of the opened cream jar indicates the period of time during which the cosmetic product can still be considered safe after opening the product (shelf life after opening or period after opening - PAO).
 This period is indicated in months or years in or next to the jar symbol.
 Months are abbreviated with "M" and years with "J".
 It must be declared both on the container and on the outer packaging.